 …periods of uninterrupted free time for exploration with open ended, child-selected materials.

 …the creation of environments where children can simply be children.

 Our diverse staff of educators comes with extensive backgrounds in Early Childhood Development and are dedicated to the creation of child-centred, hands-on, play-based environments for young children.
 They provide a wonderful blend of experience and knowledge and have a passion for teaching young children.
 All Little Steps staff are Alberta Certified and possess a current First Aid Certificate and Police Clearance.

 A Typical Day At Little Steps Preschool

 This provides students with opportunities to practice manners, good hygiene, and conversational skills while promoting healthy eating.
-Snack is supplied for the entire class by parents on a rotating basis.

 Music & Movement: